hazardgoat/PyProcess/README.md

 #### Functions
 `clean.Clean_Text`: Cleans up text in files, with parameters for further cleaning up files when standarizing delimiters in tabular data.
 Saves the cleaned files to a folder named *Cleaned_Files* within the input directory.
 #### Parameters
-`data_in`: File, or directory of files, to be cleaned up. <File/Directory Path>
+`data_in`: File, or directory of files, to be cleaned up. *file/directory path*

-`replacements`: Dictionary of elements to be replaced. <to be replaced>:<replacment>, Example: {"\t":","}
+`replacements`: Dictionary of elements to be replaced. *to-be-replaced:replacement*, Example: replacements={"\t":","}

-`dir`: Sets whether to process a single file or a directory of files. <True/False>
+`dir`: Sets whether to process a single file or a directory of files. *True/False*

 `delete_empty`: Removes any empty columns that get created when the delimiter is standardized (file specific).
-Has no effect if no empty columns are created. <True/False>
+Has no effect if no empty columns are created. *True/False*

-`concat_newline`: Sets whether to merge new line delimiters with the last element of each line so as to remove trailing commas. <True/False>
+`concat_newline`: Sets whether to merge new line delimiters with the last element of each line so as to remove trailing commas. *True/False*

 ## Class - Conversion
 #### Functions
 `convert.CSV`: Converts common tabular data files such as TXT and TSV files to CSV.
 Saves the converted files to a folder named *CSV_Converted* within the input directory.
 #### Parameters
-`data_in`: File, or directory of files, to be converted. <File/Directory Path>
+`data_in`: File, or directory of files, to be converted. *file/directory path*

 `sep`: Delimiter used in the input file.
-Example <",">
+Example: sep=","

-`dir`: Sets whether to process a single file or a directory of files. <True/False>
+`dir`: Sets whether to process a single file or a directory of files. *True/False*